ink-blot/nodebb-plugin-node-ldap/README.md

 * on first login the user 'Full Name' in NodeBB is generated using the 'Given Name' and 'Surname' fields  chosen in the 'LDAP settings' menu and retrieved from the LDAP server.

 ## Installation
+The easiest way to install the plugin is via the Admin Control Panel (ACP - usually loacated at https://your.domain.name/admin/).
+Navigate to Plugins>Install Plugins>Find Plugins and search for 'nodebb-plugin-node-ldap'.
+Install the plugin, activate it and rebuild and restart NodeBB using the ACP Dashboard.
+Alternatively, the plugin can be manually installed from the command line as follows:
     npm install nodebb-plugin-node-ldap
+It is possible that your linux distribution may be missing some dependencies for this plugin to work.
+If that is the case, try:
+    sudo apt-get update && apt-get install -y ldap-utils dnsutils

 ## Screenshots